wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 We made improvements to the following integrations in March 2023:

-* Log Data -- Made updates to the integration overview and setup steps.
+* Log Data -- Made updates to the integration overview and the setup steps.

-* Filebeat -- Made updates to the integration overview and setup steps.
+* Filebeat -- Made updates to the integration overview and the setup steps.

 * Tanzu Application Service: